Des Moines, Iowa: Geography

 According to the United States Census Bureau, the city has an area of 90.65 sqmi, of which 88.93 sqmi is land and 1.73 sqmi is covered by water.
 It is 850 ft above sea level at the confluence of the Raccoon and Des Moines Rivers.

 In November 2005, Des Moines voters approved a measure that allowed the city to annex parcels of land in the northeast, southeast, and southern corners of Des Moines without agreement by local residents, particularly areas bordering the Iowa Highway 5/U.S. 65 bypass.
 The annexations became official on June 26, 2009, as 5174 acre and around 868 new residents were added to the city of Des Moines.
 An additional 759 acre were voluntarily annexed to the city over that same period.

+Metropolitan area

+The Des Moines metropolitan area, officially the Des Moines–West Des Moines, IA Metropolitan Statistical Area (MSA), serves six counties in central Iowa: Polk, Dallas, Warren, Madison, Guthrie, and Jasper.
+Des Moines is the principal city, with other major cities being West Des Moines and Ankeny.
+As of 2024, the population is 779,048, being the 78th highest metropolitan area based on population in the United States.